pyrodie18/splunk-ai-operator/docs/install.md

 ## Default Installation (Cluster-Scoped)

-By default, the `splunk-ai-operator` is installed in the `splunk-ai-operator` namespace and is configured to watch **all namespaces** in the cluster.
+By default, the `splunk-ai-operator` is installed in the `splunk-ai-operator` namespace and is configured to watch **all namespaces** in the cluster for Splunk AI custom resources.

 ```bash
 wget -O splunk-ai-operator-cluster.yaml https://github.com/splunk/splunk-ai-operator/releases/download/0.1.0/splunk-ai-operator-cluster.yaml